varshni98/K-means-clustering-of-resumes/README.md

 Term Frequency -Inverse Document Frequency (TF-IDF) is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
 This is done by multiplying two metrics: how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.

+Universal sentence encoder

+The Universal Sentence Encoder encodes text into high dimensional vectors that can be used for text classification, semantic similarity, clustering and other natural language tasks.The model is trained and optimized for greater-than-word length text, such as sentences, phrases or short paragraphs.
+It is trained on a variety of data sources and a variety of tasks with the aim of dynamically accommodating a wide variety of natural language understanding tasks.
+The input is variable length English text and the output is a 512 dimensional vector.

 Input